 Anyone can register with a GP surgery.
 It's free to register - and you don't need proof of address or immigration status, ID or an NHS number.

-Visit www.nhs.uk to see and compare local GP practices.
+The NHS website contains details of how to register with a GP, as well as allowing you to compare local GP practices.
 Alternatively, you can telephone NHS England on 0300 311 22 33.

 Coronavirus (COVID-19)